 by Nelson James, April 26th with 1 comments

 America, land of the free and home of the brave!
 Also, home of the hamburger, baseball and the oddity that is the roadside attraction.
 From Route 66 to the backwoods of the South, America’s roads, freeways and byways are dotted with attractions, signs and buildings that make our country great.
 Here are the Top 10 Signs you found roadside America.Continue reading...

 An Interview with the Society for Commercial Archeology

-by Daniel R, April 25th with 2 comments
+by Nelson James, April 25th with 2 comments

 A few days ago we posted my interview with Danielle Kelly from The Neon Museum in Las Vegas.
 During the interview she mentioned that I must reach out to the Society for Commercial Archeology.
 She said if you love the older, lesser know signs and buildings of America’s roadsides and are interested in helping preserve them, those are the guys to talk to.
 So I did just that and they didn’t disappoint.

 When I spoke to Ralph Wilcox, the Society for Commercial Archeology’s secretary, I envisioned this Indiana Jones-esque group of individuals combing through dilapidated commercial buildings in search of relics from the past.
 OK, so I over romanticized a little bit, but in truth the SCA is the largest national organization devoted to the buildings, artifacts, structures, signs, and symbols of the 20th-century commercial landscape.Continue reading...

 Navigating America: How Traffic Signs Help Us Find our Way

 by Nelson James, April 24th with 0 comments